 Oklaunion is a tiny town located in the state of Texas.
 With a population of 88 people and just one neighborhood, Oklaunion is the 1047th largest community in Texas.

-Oklaunion is a blue-collar town, with 47.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Oklaunion, you'll notice that it is more blue-collar than most other communities in America.
+47.06% of Oklaunion’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Oklaunion is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Oklaunion who work in sales jobs (29.41%), office and administrative support (23.53%), and personal care services (0.00%).

 Compared to the rest of the country, citizens of Oklaunion spend much less time in their cars: on average, their commute to work is only 16.32 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.